fabien-billwerk/n8n-nodes-billwerk/README.md

-With the billwerk n8n integration, you can automate more business processes, integrate with more systems, and unleash the potential of your subscription business.
+With the Billwerk+ Transform n8n integration, you can automate more business processes, integrate with more systems, and unleash the potential of your subscription business.